When speaking with parents, I consistently hear concerns like this:

-Take a step back and note that it’s not unreasonable for someone to be good at something, yet not know how to explain it.
-You and I complete tasks every day that we’d struggle to explain clearly.
+But let’s take a step back and note that it’s not unreasonable for someone to be good at something yet not know how to explain it.
+Being good at something and being able to explain it are two completely different skills.
+And it’s rarely necessary to explain things you’re good at.
+You and I successfully complete tasks every day that we’d struggle to explain clearly.
 I could not, off the top of my head:

 - explain the steps to tie my shoes

-- give precise directions to get from home to my favorite restaurant in town
+- give precise directions to get from home to my son’s preschool (even though I make the drive several times a day!)

 - write out the steps to throw a baseball

-These are things I can do well, but I do them intuitively.
+These are things I can do very well, but I do them intuitively.
 And that intuition hides the details.

 Every Thanksgiving, my aunt bakes incredible pies.
 My wife and I asked how she makes these desserts.
 She couldn’t explain it.
 No recipe.
 No measurements.
 She bakes “by feel.”
 She works using her instincts.

 So we went through the process with her one day.
 At every step, she told us what she was doing.
 Sometimes her explanation was unclear, and we stopped her to ask for clarification.
 It took a long time.
 But in the end, we had a set of directions that we could follow at home.

 Of course, her pies are delicious whether or not she can explain the steps.
-No one says “if you’re such a good baker, why can’t you explain it?”
+No one says, “If you’re such a good baker, why can’t you explain it?”
+There is no reason for her to be able to explain how to make pies, other than to pass them on to the next generation.

 Work Through It With Them

-It’s a weird trap: because a child is “so smart”, everyone thinks any gaps in their skills are a result of laziness or defiance.
+It’s a weird trap: because a child is “so smart,” everyone thinks any gaps in their skills result from laziness or defiance.